apollographql/gatsby-theme-apollo/packages/gatsby-theme-apollo-core/README.md

 | --------- | ---- | -------- | ------------------------------------ |
 | noLogo    | bool | no       | If `true`, the Apollo logo is hidden |

-### colors
+### Colors

 An object mapping semantic names to hex strings.
-All of these colors are drawn from [Space Kit](https://github.com/apollographql/space-kit#colors).
+All of these colors are drawn from [Space Kit](https://space-kit.netlify.com/?path=/story/color--brand-colors).
 You can use this utility to write CSS-in-JS rules like this:

 ```js
 import {colors} from 'gatsby-theme-apollo-core';